Mixces/Animatium/README.md

 ## License
 This project is licensed under the LGPL-2.1 license.
 ## Download
-Currently, there is no releases.
+Currently, there are no releases.
 If you want to use a development build, you can get them [here](https://github.com/Legacy-Visuals-Project/Animatium/actions).

 # Available Config Categories
 ## 💨 Sneaking